Best Skin Care Routine To Maintain Beautiful, Youthful Skin

 5. Use Sunscreen

 Plus, sunscreen will decrease your risk of skin cancer.
-The American Association of Dermatology warns that anyone can absolutely develop skin cancer and that 1 in 5 Americans will get it.7 You’ll also be less likely to get a sunburn.
+The American Association of Dermatology warns that anyone can develop skin cancer and that 1 in 5 Americans will get it.7 You’ll also be less likely to get a sunburn.

 6. Exfoliate Your Skin